ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_analysis/de_analysis_prepare_mm.md

 ## Install the needed R packages

-Set some options and make sure the packages edgeR, gplots, RColorBrewer, topGO, KEGGREST, Rgraphviz and org.Hs.eg.db are installed (if not install it), and then load
+Set some options and make sure the packages edgeR, gplots, RColorBrewer, topGO, KEGGREST, Rgraphviz and org.Mm.eg.db are installed (if not install it), and then load

 In the R console run the following commands
 ```r